Sabrewing Rhaegal RG-1

 The Rhaegal RG-1 is controlled via satellite, and is in constant communication with both the Launch and Recover Element ("LRE" - located at the launch point in Japan) and Mission Control Element ("MCE" - located at the destination landing point of Moffett Field, Mountain View, California, USA).
 The air vehicle is monitored by two pilots on the ground, in constant contact with Air Traffic Control.
 The trip is expected to last about 45 hours - and provide spectacular views of the air vehicle and its flight path - both day and night - while in flight.

 The entire flight - from takeoff, climb, cruise and landing - will be available on the Pacific Drone ChallengeTM website.

 Our Take on the Draco-2

-The Draco-2 UAS is being constructed by a formidable team, and shares formidable performance predictions.
-The Draco-2's range of 4500nm is one of the highest among any eVTOL, nonetheless a high figure among aircraft in general.
+The Rhaegal RG-1 UAS is being constructed by a formidable team, and is designed to achieve impressive, if aspirational, performance predictions.
+The Rhaegal RG-1 range of 4500nm is one of the highest among any eVTOL, and a high figure among aircraft in general.
 Additionally, the engineering and flight testing operations team at Sabrewing is very well experienced and versed in high-risk test operations and has successfully shepherded a large number of experimental flight test programs (including the Red Bull Stratos jump) through safe completion.
-While the Sabrewing team may be slightly behind pace with a full-scale prototype, the team is making solid progress towards finalizing proof-of-concept validation test beds before moving forward.
+Although prototype photos are available on Sabrewing's website, no recent progress has been made public regarding the development of the Rhaegal RG-1.